yzerlaut/paper/README.md

 ```
 finalyz you_paper.txt --study_file your_study_file.npz
 ```
-(see the below section *Manuscript types* for a few shortcuts to specific journal formats, preprint types, ...)
+(see the below section  [Manuscript Templates](https://github.com/yzerlaut/finalyz#manuscript-templates) for a few shortcuts to specific journal formats, preprint templates, ...)

 ## Include quantitative results

 We show here how to use cross-referencing extracted from an analysis file to report the results of the study.
-In this demo case (generated in the [documentation notebook](https://github.com/yzerlaut/finalyz/blob/master/docs/notebook.ipynb), the [study.npz](https://github.com/yzerlaut/finalyz/raw/master/study.npz) file contains both study parameters and analysis results:
+In this demo case (generated in the [documentation notebook](https://github.com/yzerlaut/finalyz/blob/master/docs/notebook.ipynb), the [docs/study.npz](docs/study.npz) file contains both study parameters and analysis results:

 ```
 {'Nobs': 5,